Systems Project and Quality Management G (6678.5)

 This unit may involve online meetings in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

-Students are expected to use virtual rooms to record their poster presentation.
+Students are expected to use virtual rooms or any other online tools to record their poster presentation.

 Work placement, internships or practicums